john9francis/radiation-modeling/Geant4-install-instructions.md

 If you go into the folder where you have your program files, (where you set your INSTALL_PREFIX, for me it was in the "program_files" folder) you will find four folders: "bin," "include," "lib," and "share."
 We need to add this "bin" folder to the system PATH.

 To add this to PATH, click on the windows button and search, "environment variables."
-Click on the link to, "edit system environment variables."
+Click on the "edit system environment variables" link.
 This opens up a "System Properties" window.
 At the bottom there should be a button labelled, "Environment Variables."
 Click on this.

 The "Environment Variables" window should now be displayed.
 There should be two sections, the top should be, "User variables," and the bottom should be, "System variables."
 In the User variables, there is one labelled, "Path."
 (If you don't have the path variable, click on "New" and create a variable named "Path" or "PATH".
 Path is used by many programs, so it's nice to have.)

 Once you have clicked on the "Path" variable, a window called, "Edit environment variable" is displayed.
-Click "New," and add the path to your bin directory.
+Click "New," and add your bin directory here.
 ```
 C:\Users\my-user-name\Geant4\program_files\bin
 ```

-Once you add this variable, it is important you click the "OK" button in all windows until everything is closed.
+Once you add this variable, it is important that you click the "OK" button in all windows until everything is closed.
 Doing this will save the change.

-Once you add the bin directory to path, Geant4 will no where to look to find the essential binary files to be able to run.
+Once you add the bin directory to path, Geant4 will know where to look to find the essential binary files to be able to run.

 ### Create a "Datasets" environmental variable.

 Using the same environmental variables window, we need to create a new variable called, "GEANT4_DATA_DIR".

 Go ahead and open the environmental varaibles window again by clicking the windows button and searching for it.
 Then, under User variables, click "New..."
 It will ask for the variable name, and the variable value.
-For name, you want to enter in:
+For "Name", enter in:
 ```
 GEANT4_DATA_DIR
 ```